Iran urges UN court to halt 'economic strangulation' by US - Journal du Cameroun

 He said it “failed to achieve the fundamental objective of blocking all paths to a Iranian nuclear bomb.”

-To the horror of the other signatories, Trump pulled out and announced in May that he would reinstate sanctions.
+To the horror of the other signatories, he pulled out of the accord and announced in May that he would reinstate sanctions.

 – ‘Neither war, nor negotiations’ –

-Tehran says that the new sanctions are already hurting its economy.
+Iran’s lawyers said the US sanctions threatened tens of billions of dollars’ worth of business deals with foreign companies.

 Iran’s currency the rial has lost around half its value since April.

-In a court filing at the ICJ, Iran’s lawyers said the US sanctions threaten tens of billions of dollars’ worth of business deals with foreign companies.

-International companies including France’s Total, Peugeot and Renault, and Germany’s Siemens and Daimler, have suspended operations in Iran since Trump announced the US withdrawal from the nuclear deal in May.
+International companies including French oil firm Total and Germany’s Siemens have suspended operations in Iran since Trump announced the US withdrawal in May.

-Air France and British Airways announced Thursday they would halt flights to Tehran next month, saying they were not commercially viable.
-The British carrier added however that the decision was unrelated to the fresh sanctions.